comunica/Article-SSWS2020-AMF/content/evaluation.md

 Our algorithms are implemented in separate Comunica modules, and are available open-source on [GitHub](https://github.com/comunica/comunica-feature-amf).
-Concretely, we implemented the original triple-based AMF algorithm, our new BGP-based AMF algorithm, and a variant of this BGP-based algorithm that pre-fetches out-of-band AMFs in parallel.
+Concretely, we implemented the original triple-based AMF algorithm, our new BGP-based AMF algorithm (_BGP Simple_), and a variant of this BGP-based algorithm (_BGP Combined_) that pre-fetches out-of-band AMFs in parallel.

 The original TPF server extension in [the LDF server software](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf) by [Vander Sande et al.](cite:cites amf2015) allowed both Bloom filters and GCS to be created on the fly for any triple pattern.
-To support our experiments, we extended this implementation with three new features.
+To support our experiments, we extended this implementation with new features.
 This implementation is available on [GitHub](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf-2).
 In order to measure the server overhead of large AMFs, we added a config option to dynamically enable AMFs for triple patterns